F.C. Carlow: A Championship

 Between 2009 and 2011, F.C.
 Carlow played in the A Championship.
 On April 5, 2009, F.C.
 Carlow made their debut in the A Championship with a 1–1 home draw against Cork City A. During this time, the club also competed in the FAI Cup, the League of Ireland Cup and the Leinster Senior Cup.
 In 2010 they were semi-finalists in the A Championship Cup, losing out after extra time and penalties to the eventual winners Sporting Fingal A. Following the demise of the A Championship, F.C.
 Carlow subsequently played one season in the new League of Ireland U19 Division.

 Grounds

 F.C.
 Carlow played their home games at various grounds throughout County Carlow.
 These included grounds that were regularly used by clubs that played in the Carlow & District Football League.
-During the 2008–09 season when they played in the League of Ireland U20 Division, F.C.
+During the 2008–09 season, when the club played in the League of Ireland U20 Division, F.C.
 Carlow played at Hawkins Lane in Tullow.
 This was the home of Parkville United.
 While playing in the A Championship they played at The Valley on Fenagh Road in Ballon at the home of Burrin Celtic.
-During the 2011 season they also played games at The Meadows in Graiguecullen, the home of St Patricks Boys.
+During the 2011 season they also played games at The Meadows in Graiguecullen, the home of St Patrick's Boys.